hpcloud-mon/ansible-monasca-api/README.md

 - monasca_admin_client_port - the port the admin connector listens on, default is 8081
 - monasca_api_admin_bind_host - if set, the port the admin connector listens on is bound to this host or ip address
 - monasca_log_level - Log level for the API log.
 Default to WARN
+- run_mode - One of Deploy, Stop, Install, Start, or Use.
+The default is Deploy which will do Install, Configure, then Start.

 There is a truststore used by the application for any certificate authorities that must be trusted.
 Additionally there is a client keystore for any ssl keys needed for client authentication.
 Most importantly there is a standard keystore used for serving the api